Ableton/aqt-stylesheets/README.md

 You might set the following variables:

 - Boost_INCLUDE_DIR   to the folder, where Boost headers are found
-- GTEST_SOURCE        to the folder of GoogleTest sources.

 In case the CMake files shipped with Qt are not found, set the CMAKE_PREFIX_PATH to the Qt installation prefix.
 See the